Ph.D. in School Psychology

 Program Requirements

-Students engage in coursework as well as field experiences that are sequential and increase in complexity.
-All students complete the core curriculum.
-Students choose an area of more in-depth coverage as they progress through the program.
+• Students choose an area of more in-depth coverage as they progress through the program.

-See the School Psychology Student handbook for details about our mission, required coursework, field experiences, and student performance evaluations.
+Read the School Psychology Student handbook for details about our mission, required coursework, field experiences, and student performance evaluations.

 Degree Requirements